VectorInstitute/aieng-template-implementation/implementations/implementation_a/README.md

 ## Getting Started
 To get started with the materials in this topic:
-1. Ensure you have followed the [reference to the installation guide, environment creation, etc.] in `\docs`.
+1. Ensure you have followed the [reference to the installation guide, environment creation, etc.] in `docs/`.
 2. Complete any other steps that are required before moving to the notebooks or code.
 3. Move to notebook [notebook name] to [a brief objective of the notebook].
 4. Run code [code name] with the command [command] to [a brief objective of the code].